 IMO Member State Audit for its maritime obligations, LINZ is working the Maritime NZ on an action plan to respond to the findings.

-The Chair suggested that those states who have impending audits to reach out to others who have already undertaken IMO Audits.
+The Chair suggested that those States who have impending audits to reach out to others who have already undertaken IMO Audits.

 Papua New Guinea